What is an internal narrative?

 In essence, first become aware and change the thoughts.
 And if you change them often enough, you start to wear a new path in your brain that will lead to new beliefs, new actions, new habits, and a new reality.

-Our internal narrative doesn’t have to be something that wears on us like a burden.
-Our internal narrative is absolutely malleable!
+Our inner speech doesn’t have to be something that wears on us like a burden.
+The things we tell ourselves are absolutely malleable!

 When you examine your behaviors and thoughts, become aware, and make some effort to change these limiting beliefs, we can absolutely rewrite this inner narrative we tell ourselves for a happier, healthier, more satisfying life!